oracle/cordova-plugin-wkwebview-file-xhr/README.md

 ## About the cordova-plugin-wkwebview-file-xhr

 The plugin provides an XMLHttpRequest polyfill that allows loading resources from the "www" folder of the main resource bundle when using WKWebView.
 The default behavior of WKWebView is to raise a cross origin exception when loading files from the main bundle using the file protocol - "file://".
-This plugin works around this shortcoming by loading files via native code if the browsers current location has "file" protocol and the target URL passed to the open method of the XMLHttpRequest is relative.
-As a security measure, the plugin verifies that the standardized path of the target URL is within the "www" folder of the applications main bundle.
+This plugin works around this shortcoming by loading files via native code if web view's current location has "file" protocol and the target URL passed to the open method of the XMLHttpRequest is relative.
+As a security measure, the plugin verifies that the standardized path of the target URL is within the "www" folder of the application's main bundle.

 ## Installation

-Plugin installation requires Cordova 4+, iOS 9+ and the WKWebView plugin - "cordova-plugin-wkwebview-engine".
+Plugin installation requires Cordova 4+ and iOS 9+.
+It will install the WKWebView plugin - "cordova-plugin-wkwebview-engine".

 ```
 cordova plugin add cordova-plugin-wkwebview-file-xhr